 Bobby Gonzalez was Chris’ Supervisor/Manager during his time in San Jose.
 He advised Chris on everything from dancing, teaching - even dress code.
 Bobby, who had once worked in the Hayward studio, made the suggestion for Chris to call Daisey to arrange a practice together.
 It was the summer of 2000, on a Sunday, and Bobby, Chris, and Daisey met in the San Jose studio for their first practice.
 Bobby choreographed 30 seconds of Rumba for the pair… and they practiced it for 8 hours (with a lunch break in between).
 Two dance fanatics, joining forces, guided by one of the greats, with one goal in mind: MORE!

 By 2001 Chris and Daisey were officially a competitive dance couple, and a “couple-couple”.
 They poured every second of available time into their craft: Chris as a teacher, Daisey as a manager.
 When work was finished they would commute to either Hayward or San Jose every night to practice their dancing.
 With their schools achieving awards, their student body growing, and their competitive dance career being noticed - they were beginning to make an impact.
-By the end of 2002 the pair decided it was time to join forces.
+By the end of

 Saying goodbye was difficult.
 Daisey agreed, signed the paperwork, became the owner of the Hayward studio, but in the process; said goodbye to the former owner and mentor, Glen Lovelace - as he decided to retire.
 Chris had his final party at the San Jose studio on Valentine’s Day, 2003 and left behind a team, and student body, that were more family, than co-workers.
 On February 17th, 2003 - Daisey and Chris began running the Arthur Murray Hayward studio together.